Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 4

-Never place yourself between an adult and its young.
+Never place yourself between an adult animal and its young.

 5

-If an animal changes behavior because of you, you are too close—back away.
+If an animal changes behavior because of you, you are too close.
+Back away immediately.

 6

-Do not share sensitive locations (nests, dens, newborns, rare species hotspots).
+Do not share sensitive wildlife locations such as nests, dens, newborn animals, or rare species hotspots.

 Distance guidance (examples):

-Many parks require minimum distances such as 25 yards from most wildlife and 100 yards from predators like bears and wolves, but requirements vary by park and situation.
-Always follow posted rules and land manager instructions.
+Many parks require minimum wildlife viewing distances such as 25 yards from most animals and 100 yards from predators like bears and wolves.
+Requirements may vary depending on the park and situation.

 Park examples (verify signage on site):

-1. Grand Teton National Park: maintain at least 100 yards from bears and wolves, and at least 25 yards from all other wildlife.
+Maintain at least 100 yards from bears and wolves and at least 25 yards from all other wildlife.

-2. Yellowstone National Park guidance commonly emphasizes distances such as 25 yards from animals like bison and elk and 100 yards from bears; Yellowstone guidance also includes 100 yards from wolves and cougars.
-Yellowstone materials also state that park regulations require minimum distances such as 25 yards from wildlife and 100 yards from bears and wolves.
+Yellowstone guidance commonly emphasizes distances such as 25 yards from animals like bison and elk and 100 yards from predators such as bears, wolves, and cougars.

 Our map safety approach:

-3. We may generalize or remove location details to protect wildlife and habitat.
+Location details may be generalized, reduced, or removed when necessary to protect wildlife and habitat.